 So if 10-year returns have frequently been way worse historically than Vanguard expects today and the 4% rule survived just fine, why exactly are they suggesting that now is the time to revise portfolio expectations?
 That’s a good question.

-I certainly can’t speak for Vanguard, and I don’t discount the possibility that they just took the easy path by discounting the historical record out of hand rather than accurately explaining their own proprietary model.
+I certainly can’t speak for Vanguard, and it’s possible that they just took the easy path by discounting the historical record out of hand rather than accurately explaining their own proprietary model.
 But I will say that it’s not the first time I’ve seen this same argument and usually the issue is much more mundane.
 Vanguard may be the 7-trillion pound heavyweight in the investing industry, but when discussing withdrawal rates they appear to fall into an all-too-common trap that I see all the time.
-By intuitively believing that withdrawal rates work as a function of the average rather than the worst case, they imply that lower-than-average expected returns correspond to a reduction in the 4% rule rather than simply the natural variability that safe withdrawal rates already account for.
+By intuitively believing that withdrawal rates work as a function of the average rather than the worst-case, they imply that lower-than-average expected returns correspond to a reduction in the 4% rule rather than simply the natural variability that safe withdrawal rates already account for.
 But they just don’t work like that.

 In addition, I’ve found in my own engineering experience that sometimes the smartest academics get so caught up in their own models that they lose sight of how those models track real-world results.
 Sure, it sounds pretty impressive to feed a Monte Carlo simulation with carefully calculated expected returns, standard deviations, and asset covariances and run 10,000 simulations to determine how often one expects portfolios to fail.
 But in their rush to dismiss the historical record in favor of their preferred proprietary methods (which I’m sure they hope to offer advisory clients at a very reasonable price), in this case Vanguard appears to have neglected to validate those predictions against known historical withdrawal rate data.
 While I’m no PhD quant, I know how my engineering boss might feel about a mathematical model I’m fixated on that can’t be replicated in a real-world test.
 When it’s you against nature, reality isn’t the problem.